 - Campaign.
 Our friends at Asylum Matters works in partnership with many others in the refugee support sector to advocate against NHS charging, to promote an increase in the asylum support rates, opening up family reunion opportunities, ending indefinite detention, lifting the ban on working and much more.
 Check out our Advocacy page – what you can do from home.

 - Contact your MP.
 Write to your MP or arrange a meeting with them to discuss some of the issues facing sanctuary seekers in your local area or some of the problems with the system

 - Talk to your Local Authority.
 Ask your Local Authority to sign up to the UNHCR #WithRefugees campaign.
 See our Local Authority pages for more ideas on what your local authority could do.

 - Donate clothes or goods.
 Many local groups also organise collections for people seeking sanctuary who are destitute or newly arrived without any clothing.
 Groups also receive donations to provide internet data or devices for isolated people seeking sanctuary to support them to stay connected, especially through the Covid-19 pandemic.

 Carry the Future can accept certain kinds of baby carriers.

 The Bike Project takes unwanted bicycles to give refugees in the UK access to free and healthy transport.

 You can also donate to Phone Credit for Refugees which provides practical help by giving people credit for their mobiles.

+- Host.
 Government policy means that sanctuary seekers face destitution at multiple points in the asylum system.
 Volunteers across the country open their homes for 1 night onwards to those in need of a place to stay.
-Visit NACCOM or Refugees at Home to find out more about your local hosting project and how to help – hosting is not for everyone but projects often need volunteer support for other roles or help fundraising eg. for bus tickets for guests to reach hosts.
+Visit NACCOM or Refugees at Home to find out more.